MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

 ## Read and Deny Access to Knowledge Articles in Microsoft Graph Connector for ServiceNow
 <details>
-<summary>Here is a scenario-wise depiction of how the connector treats some special cases in ServiceNow Knowledge:</summary><br>
+<summary>Here is a scenario-wise depiction of how the connector treats access permissions based on user criteria in ServiceNow Knowledge:</summary><br>

 >[!NOTE]
 > Terms used in the table below: